CURRICULUM

 -

-Analysing temperature data for heat islands
+Analysing air temperature data for heat island effects

 -

-Field survey using thermal infrared sensors
+Conducting a field survey with thermal infrared sensors

 -

-Visiting an air-pollution monitoring station
+Visiting an air-pollution and air-monitoring field site

 -

-Designing a network of meteorological sensors
+Designing a network of urban meteorological sensors

-COURSE TEXTBOOKS
+COURSE MATERIALS